hjrdave/get-treble-gsm/src/posts/api-docs/advanced/core-concepts.md

 *Store Actions* – These should always be an action word that describes the subscribe action when manipulating Store state.
 Example: ‘updateFruitName’ or ‘appendListItem’.

-*Treble Hook Methods* - The useTreble hook returns an array of 3 items, current state, a subscribe method, and an utilities method.
+*Treble Hook Methods* - The useTreble hook returns an array of 3 items, current state, dispatcher methods, and an utilities method.
 When destructering the array you technically can name each item anything you want.
 For the sake of consistency each item should follow a specific naming convention.

 ```javascript
 //State is a destructured object